Malekz/udacity-pixel-maker/README.md

 This project was developed through the Udacity - Front-End Web Developer Nanodegree Program.

-Built with: HTML, CSS and JavaScript.
+Built with: HTML, CSS and JavaScript

 https://malekz.github.io/udacity-pixel-maker/